-The trend for collaborative workspaces is manifesting in a handful of interesting ways across the Australian market.
-Perhaps, most notably we are seeing the fusion of workplaces and wellbeing.
+This is manifesting in a handful of interesting ways across the Australian market.
+Perhaps, most notable we are seeing the fusion of workplaces and wellbeing.
 Employers are competing to find the best ways to merge the experiential and the commercial.